facells/learnipy/README.md

 # LEARNIPY
-* version 0.6
+* version 0.7
-* making machine learning easier
+* making machine learning easy for everyone
 * written with ♥ by Fabio Celli,
 * email: fabio.celli.phd@gmail.com
 * twitter: @facells
 * tested in Google colab
 * License: MIT (Commercial use,  Modification, Distribution, Private use are permitted, Liability is yours, No software warranty)
 * Conditions: Report the following license and copyright notice with code.

 "Copyright (c) 2021 Fabio Celli.
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the